-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-File d by a Party other than the Registrant □ Che ck the appropriate box: $\boxtimes$ Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 Pineapple Energy Inc. Pineapple Energy Inc. (Name of Registrant as Specified In Its Charter) Payı (Name of Registrant as Specified In Its Charter) Payı ⊠ (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) • (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check all boxes that apply): × (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check all boxes that apply): No fee required
+Filed by the Registrant ⊠

+Filed by a Party other than the Registrant \Box

+Check the appropriate box:

+□ Preliminary Proxy Statement

+☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+☐ Definitive Proxy Statement

+☐ Definitive Additional Materials

+□ Soliciting Material under §240.14a-12

+Pineapple Energy Inc.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check all boxes that apply):

+☑ No fee required

+No fee required☐ Fee paid previously with preliminary materials

+·